gauravmm/AngloDox/README.md

 # AngloDox Keyboard

-This is a modified version of the ErgoDox keyboard with the following changes:
+This is yet another split keyboard with the following features:

 - Per-key RGB LEDs
 - Separate function row
-- Debouncing for each key
+- RC-circuit debouncing for each key
-- Hot-swap sockets
+- Kailh hot-swap sockets
 - RJ11 connectors for the halves
-- Key polling via shift register.
+- Key polling via shift register instead of matrix

 And entirely manufacturable by JLCPCB!

-Thanks to the debouncing, you can swap the switches while the keyboard is on.
+Thanks to the debouncing, you can swap switches while the keyboard is on.

+### Keyboard Layout

+The keyboard layout is specified in `keyboard-layout.json` and can be edited in [http://www.keyboard-layout-editor.com/#/](KLE).
+The current layout is based on the reference ANSI-104 layout, with a macro column on the left, a collapsed arrow cluster on the right, and added thumb clusters from the venerable Ergodox keyboard.

+The current layout has 46 keys on the left and 54 on the right, for a total of 100 keys.

 ## Development